 The Registrar's Office is responsible for the evaluation of academic credits from other institutions.
 Course credits earned from regionally accredited colleges and universities are subject to the guidelines in USI's Transfer Credit Policy.

 If you have questions about how your coursework might transfer to USI, visit or contact:

-- Mary Branson, Credentials Analyst (phone 812-465-7171 or 800-467-1965 #3)
+- Mara Ansbro, Transfer Credit Coordinator (phone 812-465-7171 or 800-467-1965 #3)

-- Mara Henry, Senior Administrative Assistant (phone 812-465-1038 or 800-467-1965 #3).
+- Kim Ruffin, Senior Administrative Assistant (phone 812-465-1038 or 800-467-1965 #3).

 Indiana is working to help students transfer college credits more easily.
 TransferIN is being developed as the state’s official source for course transfer information across campuses and institutions.
 Indiana has developed the Core Transfer Library (CTL) – a list of courses that will transfer among all Indiana public college and university campuses, assuming adequate grades.
 The current list of CTL courses at USI can be found in the class schedule.
-Visit TransferIN.net for more information, including a state-wide CTL list.
+Visit TransferIN.net for more information, including a state-wide CTL database.

 Beginning in the fall of 2015, students who have earned an Associate of Science or Associate of Arts degree from Ivy Tech Community College or Vincennes University in certain programs may be able to follow a single articulation pathway to complete a bachelor's degree at USI.
 The Indiana Commission for Higher Education and Indiana state institutions are working together to allow students to complete a four-year degree program in corresponding programs without a loss of credit hours.
 Additional information on Senate Enrolled Act 182 and its implementation will be available over the coming year.
 Visit the Articulation Agreements page for more information about TSAPs at USI.